Virginia Juvenile Crimes Defense Attorney

 Many factors are taken into consideration when reviewing these cases including: The severity of the crime; the defendant’s attitude and age; any past records; and evidence against the defendant.

-As an experienced juvenile crimes law firm in Virginia, we have 30 years experienced practicing such cases.
+As an experienced juvenile crimes law firm in Virginia, we have 32 years of experience practicing such cases.
 Our legal expertise spans across the Arlington, Fairfax, Alexandria, and Northern Virginia regions.